 Because of many things, Lehi is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Lehi really has some of the features that families look for when choosing a good community to raise children.
 Is Lehi perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The per capita income in Lehi in 2010 was $23,358, which is middle income relative to Utah and the nation.
-This equates to an annual income of $93,432 for a family of four.
+The per capita income in Lehi in 2018 was $34,661, which is upper middle income relative to Utah and the nation.
+This equates to an annual income of $138,644 for a family of four.
 However, Lehi contains both very wealthy and poor people as well.

+Lehi is a somewhat ethnically-diverse city.
 The people who call Lehi home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lehi residents report their race to be White, followed by Asian.
-Important ancestries of people in Lehi include German, Irish, Scottish, and Danish.
+Important ancestries of people in Lehi include English, German, European, Irish, and Danish.

 The most common language spoken in Lehi is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and Chinese.